 Knowledge of human nature

 Working in a team is the main feature of many workplaces.
 As a team player, you can deal with dividing tasks, group communication, authority, and many other aspects that are important when working with other people.
 It is easy for you to get involved.
 The ability to work in a team also requires you to make profitable use of other social skills.
-People who are able to work in a team usually bring with them a whole range of soft skills that will help them in every workplace.
+People who are able to work in a team usually carry a wide range of soft skills that will help them in every workplace.
 In the modern world of work, the ability to work in a team is one of the most frequently desired skills for which applicants are consciously tested.

 This is the way youinteract with people.
 There are people who often joke and thus create a relaxed atmosphere, but who sometimes run the risk of not being taken seriously.
 On the other hand, there are people who act very seriously in the workplace and attach great importance to goal-orientated communication.
 They look professional, but could also come across as boring.

 This category comes closest to hard skills, because methodological skills often manifest in practical expertise.
 However, these skills are not so easy to demonstrate since they are often the basic prerequisite for acquiring verifiable hard skills.
-For example, the soft skill “presentation skills” is an essential basis for the hard skill of being able to operate “PowerPoint,” while problem solving competence is necessary for learning programming languages.
+For example, the soft skill ‘presentation skills’ is an essential basis for the hard skill of being able to operate ‘PowerPoint’, while problem-solving competence is necessary for learning programming languages.

 Methodical competencies (e.g. stress resistance) also often overlap with personal skills (e.g. resilience).
 Nevertheless, methodological skills belong in a separate category because they not only cover the personal spectrum, but also support or even define much more direct professional skills.

-You have a confident demeanor and an engaging way of speaking, and can therefore present excellently.
-Whether it's a PowerPoint presentation to present a specific project or a summary of your progress in a team meeting, your presentation techniques will ensure that the issues are communicated in an understandable way.
+You have a confident demeanour and an engaging way of speaking, and can therefore present excellently.
+Whether it’s a PowerPoint presentation to present a specific project or a summary of your progress in a team meeting, your presentation techniques will ensure that the issues are communicated in an understandable way.
 This soft skill increases in importance as you move up the corporate ladder.

 This soft skill is closely related to your analytical skills.
 Problem solving requires an appropriate strategy, and to find it, you need to have a clear understanding and analysis of the problem.
 As a competent problem solver, you will face any challenging development with an alert mind and creative ideas.
-No matter what the problem: You find its source, recognise the consequences, and develop a suitable strategy to solve the problem.
+No matter the problem: You find its source, recognise the consequences, and develop a suitable strategy to solve the problem.
 This ability can easily be trained in a playful way, for example, through challenging computer games or mind sports.

 The ability to deal with stress is primarily based on your personal skills.
 Resilience, responsibility, and motivation work together in order to reliably master the often unpredictable challenges of everyday life.
 There are many techniques for coping with stress, but stress resistance comes from a strong character.
 As a methodical skill, it also refers to the ability to nip any possible stress in the bud through a high degree of discipline, self-organisation, and self-reflection.